formbricks/formbricks/.github/PULL_REQUEST_TEMPLATE.md

 - I haven't checked if my changes generate no new warnings
 - I haven't checked if my changes generate build errors (`pnpm build`) or linting errors (`pnpm lint`)
 - I haven't checked if I removed all console.logs's
+- I haven't checked for merge conflicts by merging the latest changes from main with `git pull origin main`